 For tapping, the spindle and the tool axis are always synchronized with each other.
-The synchronization can be carried out while the spindle is rotating or while it is stationary.
+Synchronization can take place while the spindle is stationary.

 If you do not change any dynamic parameters (e.g. setup clearance, spindle speed,...), it is possible to later tap the thread to a greater depth.
-However, make sure to select a set-up clearance Q200 that is large enough so that the tool axis can leave the acceleration path within this distance
+However, make sure to select a set-up clearance Q200 that is large enough so that the tool axis can leave the acceleration path within this distance 6 sourceOverride (no. 113603): FeedPotentiometer (default) (speed override is not active), the control then adjusts the speed as required